You need a genuine enthusiasm for the product, whether it’s linen bedding or women’s clothing.

 Tejal studied business economics at the University of Leicester and then did a masters in international business at Aston University.
 She completed the merchandising graduate scheme with Next and had been working in merchandising for eight years when we spoke to her.

 Tejal says: ‘At assessment centres, the recruiters observe how candidates interact; they’re looking for people who think outside the box.
 They’re looking at their demeanour, drive and how they interact with each other as well as how they interpret the data they’re given.
+If the pandemic means you'll be undertaking your assessment centre through a screen, recruiters will still be looking for how you communicate and work with candidates.
+For more on virtual assessment centres, take a look at our article.

 ‘Merchandisers need to have drive, resilience and self-motivation because you determine how quickly you pass through the training process.
 You also need numerical skills; a large part of the job is analysing the figures we’ve been given.
 Leadership potential and strategic thinking are also really sought after by retail recruiters.
 Above all, you don’t want to be someone who sits back and lets others take the lead; it’s important to show that you’re happy to take charge or voice an opinion.’